 7. Motorola I1000 Plus (1998)

-The i1000plus is the world’s first handset to combine a digital phone, two-way radio, alphanumeric pager, Internet micro-browser, email, fax, and two-way messaging.
+The i1000plus is an old Motorola phone’s 1998.
+It is the world’s first handset to combine a digital phone, two-way radio, alphanumeric pager, Internet micro-browser, email, fax, and two-way messaging.

 8. Motorola Timeport L7089 (1999)